-Most people find setting the thermostat at 72-73 degrees is most comfortable.
-However, if there’s a big difference between your inside and outdoor temps, your electrical expenses will be higher.
+Most households find placing the thermostat at 72-73 degrees is ideal.
+However, if there’s a sizeable difference between your indoor and outside warmth, your electricity bills will be higher.

 These are our suggestions based on the U.S. Department of Energy (DOE) and ENERGY STAR®.